Whaling in Canada: 21st century

 Aboriginal whaling takes place in the Canadian Arctic.
 Canadians kill about 600 narwhals per year.
 They kill 100 belugas per year in the Beaufort Sea, 300 in northern Quebec (Nunavik), and an unknown number in Nunavut.
 The total annual kill in Beaufort and Quebec areas varies between 300 and 400 belugas per year.
 Numbers are not available for Nunavut since 2003, when the Arviat area, with about half Nunavut's hunters, killed 200–300 belugas, though the authors say hunters resist giving complete numbers.
 Bowhead whales are still hunted in northeastern Canada: two to four per year.

 Harvested meat is sold through shops and supermarkets in northern communities where whale meat is a component of the traditional diet.
 Hunters in Hudson's Bay rarely eat beluga meat.
 They give a little to dogs, and leave the rest for wild animals.
 Other areas may dry the meat for later consumption by humans.
 An average of one or two vertebrae and one or two teeth per beluga or narwhal are carved and sold.
 One estimate of the annual gross value received from Beluga hunts in Hudson Bay in 2013 was CA$600,000 for 190 belugas, or CA$3,000 per beluga, and CA$530,000 for 81 narwhals, or CA$6,500 per narwhal.
 However, the net income, after subtracting costs in time and equipment, was a loss of CA$60 per person for belugas and CA$7 per person for narwhals.
-Hunts receive subsidies, but they continue as a tradition, rather than for the money, and the economic analysis noted that whale watching may be an alternate revenue source.
+Hunters receive subsidies, but they continue as a tradition, rather than for the money, and the economic analysis noted that whale watching may be an alternate revenue source.
 Of the gross income, CA$550,000 was for Beluga skin and meat, to replace beef, pork and chickens which would otherwise be bought, CA$50,000 was received for carved vertebrae and teeth.
 CA$370,000 was for Narwhal skin and meat, CA$150,000 was received for tusks, and carved vertebrae and teeth of males, and CA$10,000 was received for carved vertebrae and teeth of female Narwhals.

 Cetaceans are not hunted elsewhere, although humans kill them via ship strike, fishing net entanglement, bio-accumulated pollution, and so on.
 This means some populations are not only endangered, but not recovering, as for example the talismanic Southern resident killer whales.
 On the other hand, the modern industry of whale watching is a booming business on Pacific and Atlantic coasts and in the St Lawrence estuary.